simonskayi/simonskayi/README.md

 # All News Aplication
 ### Technologies : MVVM, Room Database, Android SDK , Kotlin, Xml, Jetpack libraries, Retrofit Library, Paging
-This Application is designed to make you stay up-to-date with the latest international and breaking news.
-News articles can be saved for later viewing and delete when its no longer needed.
-Search for any news content by just entering a keyword in the search bar, that's all!
-You are good to go. (find the apps source code from my git repository below)
+Stay ahead of the curve with our cutting-edge News Application, meticulously crafted to keep you abreast of the latest international and breaking news.
+Seamlessly navigate through news articles, allowing you to save pertinent information for future reference and easily manage your content by deleting what's no longer needed.
+Experience the power of quick and efficient news retrieval with our intuitive search feature – simply enter a keyword in the search bar, and you're ready to dive into a world of information.
+Empower yourself with the convenience of staying informed, effortlessly delivered at your fingertips. (find the apps source code from my git repository below)

 <p align="center">
         <img src="https://user-images.githubusercontent.com/70524242/193815043-77ee4187-7b5a-40a3-9f7d-51a3af94910a.png" width="200">